adplabs/unicorn/README.md

 It is worth noting that we didn't define the type/schema of the document while Scala is a strong type language.
-In other words, we have both they type safe feature of strong type language and flexibility of dynamic language in Unicorn's JSON library.
+In other words, we have both the type safe features of strong type language and the flexibility of dynamic language in Unicorn's JSON library.

 If you try to access a non-exist field, `JsUndefined` is returned.